 Questions remain as to how the SRA can reduce the number of firms falling foul of regulatory standards.
 The abolishment of the mandatory 16 hours of CPD by the SRA in 2016 may have led to some firms failing to offer a suitable level of supervision and training to their employees since the SRA does not actively enforce the current regulations on continuous learning.

 The greater potential for vulnerable clients in the immigration sector means that complaints mechanisms need to be adapted to ensure that those who are falling below the required standard are investigated earlier.
 Accessibility to services such as the legal ombudsman can be difficult for those whose first language is not English.
 Signposting at the point of engagement needs to be done effectively so that clients are aware of their rights.

 The SRA is attentive to the risk factors inherent in immigration work, but a review of how these principles are being regulated in private-practice is needed, to prevent this trend of poor conduct from persisting.

-Mr Kandiah specialises in immigration, crime, asylum and human rights law, with expertise across a wide range of immigration work including assisting detained clients, working with war crime witnesses and victims of torture and specialising in human right cases and judicial review applications.
-Mr Kandiah also regularly represents vulnerable clients with severe mental or physical health issues, having successfully acted for clients in complex asylum, deportation and entry clearance appeals.
+Mr Kandiah specializes in immigration, crime, asylum, and human rights law, with expertise across a wide range of immigration work including assisting detained clients, working with war crime witnesses and victims of torture, and specializing in human rights cases and judicial review applications.
+Mr Kandiah also regularly represents vulnerable clients with severe mental or physical health issues, having successfully acted for clients in complex asylum, deportation, and entry clearance appeals.

-All law firms are members of global law firm alliance Ius Laboris.
+All law firms are members of the global law firm alliance Ius Laboris.